nesl/ice40_examples/README.md

 ## Project Design Process:
 In order to create your own project, start by copying the template provided in the blank project folder.
 The general design process looks like this:
-1. Write your top-level Verilog code in top.v.
-Any additional Verilog files required can be placed at the same level as top.v (in the project folder).
+1. Write your top-level Verilog code in `<project>.v`.
+Any additional Verilog files required can be placed at the same level as `<project>.v` (in the project folder).

-2. Modify your Makefile: change `PROJ` to be your project name, and if any additional Verilog files are required, they should follow the `FILES = top.v` line, using the format `FILES += newfile.v` where `newfile.v` is the name of any additional Verilog file you have written.
-You can use this syntax for however many files you need.
+2. Modify your Makefile: change all `BLANK` and `BLANK_*` variables to some project prefix.
+If any additional Verilog files are required, they should be added to `<prefix>_VSRC`.
+Remember to separate each file with spaces.

-3. Modify pinmap.pcf.
-If any pins are required other than the input clock and LEDs, add a line to the pinmap.pcf file using the format `set_io --warn-no-port <wire_name> <physical pin name>`.
+3. Modify `<project>_<footprint>.pcf`. `<footprint>` should be the package for your chip which is passed do `arachne-pnr`.
+The iCE40-HX8K-CT256 uses `ct256`, and the iCE40-HX1K-TQ144 uses `tq144`.
+For a full list of supported packages, see [the icestorm documentation](http://www.clifford.at/icestorm/#flags).
+If any pins are required other than the input clock and LEDs, add a line to the file using the format `set_io --warn-no-port <wire_name> <physical pin name>`.

-4. Compile your project by running `make` from the project directory
+4. Compile your project by running `make` from either the project or top-level directory.

-5. If your project successfully compiles, connect your FPGA over USB and type `make burn` to program the binary to your FPGA.
+5. If your project successfully compiles, connect your FPGA over USB and type `make burn` from the project directory, or `make burn-<project>` from the top-level directory to program the binary to your FPGA.